Take off on beautiful quiet country byways

 On return you can enjoy dinner at the Wharf Road Restaurant & Bar (Tel: 4422 6651)by Nowra Brdge or the Butter Factory (Tel: 4447 1400) in Puree restaurant b efore making your way back to Kangaroo Valley.

 5. Winery & Produce Tour - South Coast Scenic Tourist Drive

-Take the Kangaroo Valley Road to Berry and call in at the Treat Factory.
+Take the Kangaroo Valley Road to Berry and call in at the Berry reat Factory.
 Handmade chocolates, chutneys and preserves, there are over 200 different lines made from this charming purveyor for fine foods.

 While in Berry pop into the antique stores and Berry Patchwork Quilt Studio.
 The Berry Country Fair is on the 1st Sunday of the month.
-The drive to Coolangatta Estate is glorious as you see paddocks and small farms and pass Coolangatta Mountain an important sacred site.
-The vineyard has interesting early settler buildings which were party built by the local Aboriginal people.
-Try the wines and enjoy a grand lunch at this important historic and multi award winning attraction.
-The Shoalhaven Heads Seafood & Fresh Produce Fair is held every Saturday 7:30 till 11:30 a.m.
+Now drive to Coolangatta Estate along a glorious country lane to see paddocks and small farms and pass Coolangatta Mountain an important Aboriginal sacred site.
+The vineyard has lovely early settler buildings which were partly built by local Aboriginal people.
+Try the wines and enjoy a grand lunch at this important historic and multi award winning vineyard.
+Note close by is the Shoalhaven Heads Seafood & Fresh Produce Fair held every Saturday 7:30 till 11:30 a.m.